jyyulab/NetBID/docs/index.md

 ## Overview

-NetBID is a data-driven system biology pipeline, using data-driven network-based Bayesian inference approach to find drivers from transcriptomics, proteomics and phosphoproteomics data.

-The drivers can be either transcription facotrs (**TF**) or signaling factors (**SIG**).
+NetBID is a data-driven system biology pipeline, using data-driven network-based Bayesian inference approach to find drivers from transcriptomics, proteomics and phosphoproteomics data, where the drivers can be either transcription facotrs (**TF**) or signaling factors (**SIG**).

-NetBID2 is the upgraded second version of NetBID.
-It inherites all the main functions from NetBID, and provides many more functions and pipelines to perform an advanced end-to-end NetBID analysis.
+NetBID 2.0 is an upgraded version of [NetBID 1.0](https://github.com/jyyulab/NetBID/releases/tag/1.0.0) that has been published in [Nature]((https://www.nature.com/articles/s41586-018-0177-0)) in 2018.
+NetBID 2.0 inherites all the main functions from NetBID 1.0, and provides many more functions and pipelines to perform advanced end-to-end analyses.

 **More data processing functions:**